-The Edward M. Kennedy Institute for Conflict Intervention at the National University of Ireland (NUI, Maynooth) and the Shalom Centre for Conflict Resolution and Reconciliation have signed a Memorandum of Understanding (MoU) in a renewed strategic partnership.
+The Edward M. Kennedy Institute for Conflict Intervention, at Maynooth University, Ireland and the Shalom Centre for Conflict Resolution and Reconciliation (SCCRR) have signed a Memorandum of Understanding (MoU) in a renewed strategic partnership.
 The signing took place last week in Maynooth between Peter Cassells, Executive Director of the Kennedy Institute and Rev. Dr. Patrick Devine, Executive Chairman of Shalom.

 The purpose of the MoU is to capture the sense of common purpose between both organisations.
 It provides a platform for mutual understanding, development of common interests and maintenance of relationships and networks to the benefit of both organisations.
 It will cover areas of mutual interest to ensure regular briefings, reciprocal exchange of learning and knowledge, development of ‘fit for purpose’ pedagogies, and education of academic staff and students in the wider conditions which make the peaceful resolution of conflict.

 Having exchanged initial briefing documents on the content of their education and training programmes, both organisations will organise mutually beneficial study visits and exchanges for academic staff and students.
 The Kennedy Institute will facilitate publication of Shalom research through the medium of the online Journal of Mediation and Applied Conflict Analysis.

 Both organisations will work together to establish a virtual joint learning laboratory where joint research projects are conducted and learning generated will inform academic, policy-makers and practitioners.
 The learning laboratory will allow reflection, inquiry and experimentation and result in joint publications and new pedagogies, thus, bridging the gap between practice and the academy.